Minnesota Wild Finally Have Balanced Scoring

 For most of the offseason and preseason it looked that the Minnesota Wild might not be able to fulfill the wishes of their Head Coach to have four solid lines that can score.
 That all has changed since Tuesday’s waiver pickup of Teemu Pulkkinen, and the Wild now look to have top down scoring potential.

 One of the things that Head Coach Bruce Boudreau wanted to do when he took the reins of the Minnesota Wild was to make sure the team kept up scoring pressure the entire 60 minutes of the game.
 A key to that strategy as he explained is rolling four lines all with scoring potential.
-He explained his desire at the Wild’s Town Hall last month that “I don’t want to go [into games] not being able to play the fourth line.
-I want to make sure [the roster hopefuls] are NHL-ready.”
+He explained his desire at the Wild’s Town Hall last month that “I don’t want to go not being able to play the fourth line.
+I want to make sure are NHL-ready.”

 For a while during camp it looked like he may not get his wish.
 The Wild were struggling with line combinations that involved young players who had never played a minute in the NHL, and largely were underwhelming Boudreau’s desire for four solid lines with scoring punch.